digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/internal.rst

 The significant advantage of the pass-through method is that Charlie doesn't need any holdings upfront as he's at a net zero position for incoming and outgoing holdings in this settlement process.

-Note that the Bank could have utilized the pass-through approach to achieve the same result, but it would still require a "dummy" account.
+Note that the Bank could have utilized the pass-through approach to achieve the same result in the previous script, but it would still require a "dummy" account.

 Run the Script